robertpeteuil/multi-cloud-control/README.rst

 ----------------------------

-Multi-Cloud-Control provides single solution for controlling cloud Instances on AWS, Azure and GCP (including multiple accounts per provider).
+Multi-Cloud-Control provides a single solution for controlling cloud Instances on AWS, Azure and GCP (including multiple accounts per provider).
 This includes displaying a unified List of Instances across all providers , and Starting / Stopping / Connecting to Instances on any of these platforms.
 This is extremely useful for companies/projects/people are using Instances on multiple cloud platforms.

 There are two commands that can be used depending on the needs at the time: ``mccl`` - "List Mode" and ``mcc`` - "Command Mode".
 Each command is described below and screenshots of each are provided.